 Create an ASP.NET web app

-Name the application myFirstAzureWebApp, and then click OK.
+Name the application myFirstAzureWebApp, and then select OK.

 Publish to Azure

-In the Solution Explorer, right-click your myFirstAzureWebApp project and select Publish.
+In the Solution Explorer, right-click the myFirstAzureWebApp project and select Publish.

-Make sure that Microsoft Azure App Service is selected and click Publish.
+Make sure that Microsoft Azure App Service is selected and select Publish.

-This opens the Create App Service dialog, which helps you create all the Azure resources you need to run your ASP.NET web app in Azure.
+This opens the Create App Service dialog, which helps you create all the necessary Azure resources to run the ASP.NET web app in Azure.

 Sign in to Azure

-In the Create App Service dialog, click Add an account, and then sign in to your Azure subscription.
-If you're already signed into a Microsoft account, make sure that account holds your Azure subscription.
-If the signed-in Microsoft account doesn't have your Azure subscription, click it to add the correct account.
+In the Create App Service dialog, select Add an account, and then sign in to your Azure subscription.
+If you're already signed in, make sure that the account has your Azure subscription.
+You can select the signed-in account to add the correct account.

-Once signed in, you're ready to create all the resources you need for your Azure web app in this dialog.
+Once signed in, you're ready to create all the necessary resources for an Azure web app in this dialog.